sheraadams/sheraadams.github.io/README.md

 ## Software Engineering and Design

 For my software engineering enhancement, I enhanced the OpenGL final project created for CS330 Computational Graphics in the Winter Term of 2023.
 The artifacts for this project include the zipped folder with the C++ code, Visual Studio solution, and the file dependencies and libraries required to run the project on the Windows operating system in Visual Studio 2022.
 I selected this artifact because it showcases my skill in crafting engaging user experiences and my drive to challenge myself to learn new things.
 In CS330, I exceeded the project requirements adding custom key controls to enable the user to interact with the scene in engaging ways.
 Also, for that project, I added key controls to scroll, move, and scale a target object with a key press on the x, y, and z axes.
 I also added a vector of textures that could be accessed through an index variable and scrolled on an object with a key press.
 I enhanced the project to meet the Software Engineering category requirements by adding the IrrKlang 3D sound library to add music to the scene.
-I also implemented the FreeType library, rendering text over the scene that displays the key control options and the real-time x,y, and z coordinates of the target object as it is manipulated by the user.
+I also implemented the FreeType library, rendering text over the scene that displays the key control options and the real-time x, y, and z coordinates of the target object as it is manipulated by the user.
 Through my enhancements, I met course outcomes 1, 2, and 4 as follows:

 **Course Outcome 1.
 Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision-making in the field of computer science.**